tonifrankola/docs-monitor/common-tasks/monitoring-windows-server-and-application-performance.md

 ---
 title: Monitoring Windows Server and Application Performance
-description: This article describes how to use Syskit Monitor to monitor the performance of your server in real time.
+description: This article describes how to use Syskit Monitor to collect the performance data from your servers in real time.
 author: Andrea Budisa
 date: 24/5/2017
 ---